robokudo.annotators.core¶

 Perform delayed initialization.

-This method is called for initialization tasks that require ROS to be running, such as setting up publishers/subscribers or drivers.
+This method is called for initialization tasks after the constructor has been called.
+It can be used for setup calls that require ROS to be running, such as setting up publishers/subscribers or drivers.

 - initialise()¶